kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups This will print the groups of the current user
 <H2>3.
 New owner
 3-new_owner This will change the owner of a file
+<H2>4.
+Empty!
+4-empty This will create an empty file